 Scarpa Origin – Great Performance for the Price

-An award winning and very well reviewed shoe from a great shoe maker.
+An award winning and very well reviewed beginner climbing shoe from one of the top climbing shoe brands.
 The 5mm vision rubber will last a good while.
 Comfort was designed in mind with this shoe, and the leather upper and dual straps will allow for a good fit.

 Price: $94.95 at Backcountry – $95 at REI – $94.95 at Moosejaw – $95 at Mountain Gear – From $88.95 at Amazon – From £64.67 at Epic TV